lhyan0/python-algorithms/README.md

 In preparation for this study plan, I have been using Introduction to Algorithms [CLRS09] by four devilishly handsome fellows.
 The book is commonly called “CLRS,” after the initials of the authors.
-Written in pseudo codes, I have been doing the implimentations in python programmming language, this has given me an in depth understanding of the topics covered
+Written in pseudocodes, I have been doing the implimentations in python programmming language, this has given me an in depth understanding of the topics covered

 This is my multi-month study plan for going from web developer(self taught) to software engineer.
 It is meant for anyone starting out on algos or those switching from